datacarpentry/spreadsheets-socialsci/episodes/06-Exporting data.md

 '=RIGHT(LEFT(A2,FIND("]",A2) - 1),LEN(LEFT(A2,FIND("]",A2) - 1))-FIND("[",A2))'.
 A2 is the cell with the full path and tab name.
 If you wanted the Tab name by itself, you could use the formula '=RIGHT(A2,LEN(A2)-FIND("]",A2))'

+A copy of the spreadsheet with these modifications is available [here](../data/August_2017_readings_sol.xlsx)

 ## Exercise

-Rather than using the CELL function to get the path and filename and then using this result to extract just the file name into a seperate column, write a formula which will do these actionsa as a single step.
+Rather than using the CELL function to get the path and filename and then using this result to extract just the file name into a seperate column, write a formula which will do these actions as a single step.

+Use the August_2017_readings_sol.xlsx file as the starting point.

 ## Solution